Skip to main content

 Opener "Control" is a driving alt-rocker with impassioned vocals, exhilarating guitars, and rumbling basslines.
 Next Up is the upbeat tempo of "Destroy My Name", an evocative pop-rock track with hook-laden choruses, bouncing rhythms and edgy guitars, supplemented by dazzling synths.

-The EP continues to tell this story through fast-paced songs, accompanied by emotive melodies that hark back days to the aforementioned "Emo-bands" of the late 2000s, early 2010s.
+The EP continues to tell this story through fast-paced songs, accompanied by emotive melodies that hark back days to the aforementioned "Emo-bands" of the late 2000s, and early 2010s.
 The third instalment of this enthralling journey is "Running Out Of Time" with its pulsating three-chord guitar refrain that assaults your ears with as much intent as the song's story of sacrifice.
 Huge choruses, choral voices, and a mesmerising piano outro complete an addictive edition to this release.

 "Damned" is a commercially accessible pop-punk song about possession with thumping drums, choral cries, and energetic riffs.
 And finally, "With Love", is the closest the band will get to a ballad with its emotional outpouring of letting go over dynamic guitar leads.